exetr/OSSA-Notes/README.md

 #### Origins of Cyberattacks

 - The Curious: people who found tools on the internet and randomly picks IP addresses to test on
-- The Malicious: dislike of other persons or organisations
+- The Malicious: dislike of other persons or organizations
 - The Criminal: attacks with intent to commit crime
 - The Competitor: attacks against competing businesses in the same industry
 - The Natural: natural causes such as disasters resulting in denial of service